When Should I Update My Estate Plan in New Jersey?

 You should update your will very soon after having children.
 Within a will, you are able to name a guardian for your children in the event that neither you nor your spouse is able to care for them, such as in the case of death.
 Without having a guardian explicitly named in your will, the courts will assign one in the event of your death.
 Since the courts decide without much consideration to the aptitude of the individual or input from the children, it’s always best for you to pre-select one you are confident will be able to provide the best case for your family.

-If you have children with multiple spouses, this can add an additional layer of complexity to your estate planning.
+If you have children with multiple spouses, this can add an additional layer of challenges to your estate planning.
 At times, it can be a challenge to ensure all of your children (and grandchildren) are cared for if you ever pass away.
 Therefore, it is best to speak with a highly-rated estate planning attorney before you update your estate planning documents to add beneficiaries or set up new trusts to set aside portions of your assets for all of your loved ones.

 4. Death or divorce